mahimrahman/MonHeure-Mobile-App/README.md

 ### 🏠 Home Screen
 - **Large circular gradient button** (72x72) that toggles between "Punch In" and "Punch Out"
+- **Enhanced animations**: Spring-based animations with bounce effects and rotation
+- **Multiple glow layers**: Premium visual effects with multiple gradient layers
 - **Modern gradients**: Indigo to Violet to Teal for punch-in, Amber gradient for punch-out
 - **Status text**: Shows current punch status with time information using new text color system
-- **Glow effects**: Subtle animations and visual feedback with new color palette
 - **Calendar-style card**: Today's punches in a clean, organized layout with consistent border radius
 - **Smooth animations**: Spring-based animations with proper easing
 - **Dark Mode**: All elements adapt to dark mode for a seamless experience
+- **Haptic feedback**: Tactile feedback on all interactions
+- **Time editing**: Edit punch-in and punch-out times with validation

 ### 📊 Dashboard Screen
 - **Animated background gradient** for depth and premium feel